Mohamed-lab96/SwiftBot-Light-Seeker/README.md

 ## Features
 ✅ Detects and moves toward light sources
-✅ Avoids obstacles using ultrasonic sensors
+✅ Avoids obstacles using ultra Sound
 ✅ Uses real-time image processing for decision-making

 ## How to Run